trebek1/tennis_3.0/README.md

 This Application is currently under construction as of March 2019.
-When this update is complete the project will have unit testing, integration and end to end testing, continuous integration and other modern upgrades.
+Todo: 1).
+Add End to End Testing 2).
+Add Jenkins CI 3).
+Add Flow Types and remove PropTypes

 To launch app